-Most people might traditionally smoke Cornish hens around Thanksgiving or Christmas, but I like to smoke these year-round.
+Most people might traditionally smoke Cornish hens as part of their Christmas or Thanksgiving BBQ meal, but I like to smoke these year-round.

 These hens are prepared with a good brine to help lock in a more robust flavor, before being smoked for hours low and slow to really help it reach that delicious tender and juicy flavor we always aim for.

 You’d be forgiven for confusing Cornish hens with chicken, but there is a distinct difference between the two.
 Cornish hens are defined as chickens younger than five weeks old.
 This makes their weight around the 1-2 pounds region.

 This small size makes them quicker to cook than regular adult chickens, as well as more tender once they’re smoked.